 In a role that was supremely odd but also oddly brilliant, Bowie’s turn as the freaky goblin king Jareth introduced him to a whole new generation of fans.
 In a movie that also bolstered Jennifer Connelly’s early career, Jareth was the maniacal – but hammy – villain who steals away Toby, Connelly’s infant half-brother.
 With his towering thunder dome of hair, the bizarre outfits (only Bowie could get away with more costume chances than the leading lady) and the occasional bursting into song, it was a weird and often sometimes wonderful ride, and among his most iconic roles.

-Bowie’s cinematic diversions were always patchy, though.
+Bowie’s cinematic diversions were always self-consciously patchy, though.
 Absolute Beginners (also 1986) was a misguided attempt at pushing him as a character actor.
 And a series of lacklustre collaborations and diversions resulted in albums which caused less excitement with every release.

 But he still managed to pull a cracker out of the barrel every so often: Like Cat People before it, the theme song from Absolute Beginners was a 24 carat vintage Bowie offering, a delectable diamond in the rough, which was only kept off the top spot by the immovable Chain Reaction by fellow veteran Diana Ross.
 And for once, when the ace hype man described the aching sting-laden ballad as “one of the very best things I’ve written,” he actually meant it.

 The follow-up, however, was a completely different kettle of hoggle.